 Personal, Social, Health and Citizenship Education (P.S.H.C.E.)

 At Annfield Plain Junior School, we aim to prepare pupils for their next stage of education and life.
 PSHCE is deeply embedded within the ethos of the school.
 Taught both separately and across the curriculum, our aim is to develop good individual personal, social and citizenship skills across the key stage.
 The ethos of the school, which is incorporated into PSHCE, is also shared with pupils through, “Bobby Brain’s Magic Habits for Learning.”
 Relax Kids and mindfulness activities are also integral to the PSHCE curriculum.
 In 2018-19, we are one of the schools involved in the DFE’s Anna Freud wellbeing project, which will upskill staff in piloting wellbeing activities.

 - School Council (two annually elected representatives from each class).
 School Council meets fortnightly to consider school matters which affect the pupils, play an important part in school improvement and promote the school’s vision.
 They also play a lead role in school staff appointments.
 They alternate weekly school council and class council.

 - Year 6 House Captains and Vice-Captains (annually elected girl and boy for each of the four house teams – Greencroft, Beamish, Harperley and Tanfield).

-- Year 5 and 6 librarians run the library each morning playtime.
+- Year 5 and 6 librarians run the library each lunchtime.

-- Trained Year 4 and Year 5 playground pals help children play and make friends, especially helpful for those finding it hard to make friends.
+- Trained playground pals help children play and make friends, especially helpful for those finding it hard to make friends.

 - Buddies are allocated to new year 3 starters and other new starters throughout the year.